Saksorn21/Ts256k1/README.md

 This class represents a public key.

+- `constructor(privateKey: Uint8Array)` - Initializes the public with a privite key.
 - `static fromHex(hex: string): PublicKey` — Creates a public key from a hexadecimal string.
 - `get compressed(): Buffer` — Returns the compressed form of the public key.
 - `get uncompressed(): Buffer` — Returns the uncompressed form of the public key.